Northern Peru

 Day 17: - Aguas Calientes

-After an early breakfast we drive to the railway in the town of Ollantaytambo from where we take the Expedition train for the two hour journey to the town of Aguas Calientes.
+After an early breakfast we drive to the railway in the town of Ollantaytambo from where we take the Expedition train for the two-hour journey to the town of Aguas Calientes.
 We arrive mid-morning and check into our hotel, acclimatise, and after lunch we head into the forests below Aguas Calientes looking for Green-and-white Hummingbird, Andean Motmot, Ocellated Piculet, Andean Cock-of-the-Rock, Masked Fruiteater and many more.
 Overnight Hotel El Mapi.

 Day 18: The incredible Machu Picchu!

 This morning we visit the world-famous Machu Picchu archaeological site.
 Situated at the peak of a mountain surrounded by the mighty Urubamba River, which runs east through the canyon almost half a mile below the citadel.
-Our guided visit includes the Temple of the Sun, The Tower, the Priestly Mansion, the Temple of the Three Windows, the Central Temple, the Plaza, and the fountains and channels that forms the “Inca Baths”.
+Our guided visit includes the Temple of the Sun, The Tower, the Priestly Mansion, the Temple of the Three Windows, the Central Temple, the Plaza, and the fountains and channels that form the “Inca Baths”.
 During our visit, we keep our eyes (and ears) open for wildlife, with chances to see special birds including Inca Wren and a range of tanagers.
 After enjoying the site, we take the afternoon train back to Cuzco.
 An incredibly scenic journey with much to see before we arrive at our hotel in time for dinner.
 Overnight Hotel Los Portales.

 Day 19: Cuzco - Lima